Malaria in DRC

 The case background

 - Security: at that time the DRC was a high-risk zone for travel, with only essential travel and flights being recommended due to violence and unrest on the ground.
-The International SOS and Control Risks security team was called upon to provide advice and support and subsequently declared the Air Ambulance mission safe to proceed on condition that certain locations were avoided.
+The International SOS security team was called upon to provide advice and support and subsequently declared the Air Ambulance mission safe to proceed on condition that certain locations were avoided.
 Through the combined efforts of International SOS personnel, landing permits for the Air Ambulance were swiftly obtained and our security team’s instructions closely followed, thereby ensuring the overall safety of the patient and the medical crew.